eugenia1984/english/glossary.md

 - **assign** means to give tasks to other people.

+- **As well**: is a phrase used to add something to what has just been said, similar to also or too.
+It's often used to include something or someone else in an action or statement.
+For example: ``I'll have coffee and a muffin as well``. (not only coffee, but also a muffin)

 - **attentive**: means paying careful attention or listening carefully.

 - **awesome** is a word people use when they really like something.
 It's like saying very good!